-We closely link the training of leaders, managers, the development of employee engagement, and team performance to the type of core values that can support and encourage the actions that lead to improved organizational performance in these areas.
+We closely link the training of leaders and managers, the development of employee engagement, and team performance to the type of core values that can support and encourage the actions that lead to improved organizational performance in these areas.
 When organizations know they must retool their core values to create a more performance-based and engagement-centric culture, they call us to guide them through the process.
-We understand the critical importance core values and

-If your organization is not producing the climate and results you are looking for, look first at your core values and how those values contribute to, or fail to support, the desired practices and behaviors.
-If there is a disconnect (and we be that there is)
+If your organization is not producing the climate and results you are looking for, look first at your core values and how those values contribute to, or fail to support, desired practices and behaviors.

 Defining the Core Values that Create a Culture of Performance and Engagement:

 Strong leadership effectiveness, management practices that fuel performance, and high levels employee engagement are only possible when they are connected to a clear and compelling set of core values.
 More importantly, the best practices in these three areas are only sustainable when they are linked to a set of core values.
-Additionally, when best practices and inked to core values, they are consistently measured and evaluated in the work of leaders, managers, and reflected in the engagement levels of employees.
+Additionally, when best practices are linked to core values, they are consistently measured and evaluated in the work of leaders and managers and reflected in the engagement levels of employees.

-We work with our clients to define their core values and link them to best practice using our 5-step process.
+We work with our clients to define their core values and link them to best practices using our 5-step process.